telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 > **Important**
 >
-> Kendo UI versions before 2015.2.805 inclusive had to be built with [Telerik `LESS` fork, located on GitHub](https://github.com/telerik/less.js).
+> Kendo UI versions earlier than and including 2015.2.805 had to be built with [Telerik `LESS` fork](https://github.com/telerik/less.js) located on GitHub.
 This is no longer a requirement.

 ### Customizaion of Themes